Garage Door Torsion Spring Safety Tips

-The garage door torsion spring is the large wound spring that runs above the garage door’s opening.
-These are often found as a pair, mounted on both sides of the center point.
-These springs are designed to work in tandem to lift the hundreds of pounds of garage door so that you and your opener only see a small percentage of the load.
-Basic springs may have a service duty of about 10,000 cycles, which for many people might be 5-7 years of service.
-Heavy-duty springs may allow 50,000 to 100,000 cycles.
-If your warranty on your new door is only 5 years then you might have one of the more basic springs.
+The garage door torsion spring is the large wound spring that runs above your garage door’s opening.
+Often found as a pair, mounted on both sides of the center point, these springs are designed to work in tandem to lift the hundreds of pounds of garage door so that you and your opener only see a small percentage of the load.
+Garage door torsion spring replacement or adjustment can be dangerous, so read how to stay safe.

 Replacement or Adjustment is Not for the Average DIYer